 What Makes Amazon So Special?

-Its community comprises customers from about 180 countries.
-Hence, you can rest assured that there is never a lack of customer demand on the platform.
+Its community comprises customers from about 180 countries, and you can rest assured that there is never a lack of customer demand on the platform.

-Among these 300 million customers, more than 150 million customers are paying for the premium services of Amazon Prime.
-This shows how much percentage of customers present on the platform can pay just for their trust in Amazon’s services.
+Among these 300 million customers, more than 150 million are paying for the premium services of Amazon Prime.
+This shows how much a percentage of customers on the platform can pay just for their trust in Amazon’s services.

 As an exciting seller fact, you may also want to know that small-to-medium-sized American Amazon sellers collectively sell more than 4,000 products on Amazon every minute.

 Hence, what makes Amazon so unique is the trust and reliability it has built among its customers.
-Seeing this number of customers, it is not surprising that many sellers keep trying to join the platform and become successful.
-As of now, more than 2 million sellers are associated with Amazon, and a lot more are queued up in the line.
+Seeing this number of customers, it is unsurprising that many sellers keep trying to join the platform and become successful.
+Currently, more than 2 million sellers are associated with Amazon, and many more are queued up in the line.

-So, if you wonder if this platform is unreliable or will cease to exist in a matter of time, you should throw that thought out of the window right now.
+So, if you wonder if this platform is unreliable or will cease to exist in time, you should throw that thought out of the window.

 What Choices Do I Have as a Seller on Amazon?

-When it comes to handling the sales operations of Amazon, you have two options to choose from.
+When handling the sales operations of Amazon, you have two options.